You are here:

 - In 2010, full-scale removal actions began in OU7 with approximately 88 properties completed.

-- In 2009, ambient air sampling began throughout the OU7 boundaries and will continue through 2011.
+- In 2009, ambient air sampling began throughout the OU7 boundaries.

 Funding for Cleanup Activities